tarasowski/fundamentals/README.md

 # Fundamentals
+FYI: My notes & reminders (full of typos).
 My search for the ultimate truth of life.
 Core concepts we can apply to our daily lives.

 * [ ] **Luck**
   + https://www.codusoperandi.com/posts/increasing-your-luck-surface-area ( L = D * T, where L is luck, D is doing and T is telling. )